 What is numeracy?

-It's the ability to use maths in everyday life
+It's the ability to understand and use maths in daily life, at home, work or school.

 The National Numeracy Challenge is a free website to enable adults to feel better about everyday maths.